 Copyright holders are also getting more aggressive about going after individual users.
 The Motion Picture Association has been ramping up legal action against people using unauthorized streaming apps.
 We’re talking potential fines in the thousands of dollars range.

-The legal landscape keeps changing too.
+The legal landscape keeps changing, too.
 What feels like a gray area today could become much riskier tomorrow as governments crack down on streaming piracy.

 The Security Issues Are Really Pretty Scary